-An individual is placed into this COE by MEDS whenever a time period is entered with a "swing bed" living arrangement and the individual's own income exceeds 135% FPL.
+An individual is placed into this COE by MEDS whenever a time period is entered with a "swing bed" living arrangement and the individual's own income exceeds the current SSI individual income limit (based on FPL).
 For all such applicants, the length of stay must equal or exceed 30-consecutive days as specified in 500.09.02.